depado/articles/pages/dialogflow.md

 ## Setup

-We're going to use [gin](https://github.com/gin-gonic/gin) as our HTTP router, since it has some nice helper functions, is minimalist and blazing fast.
+We're going to use [gin](https://github.com/gin-gonic/gin) as our HTTP router, since it has some nice helper functions, it is minimalist and blazing fast.

 Let's start by a simple Gin router that has a single route.